Skip to main content

 ]

 You can also pass in labels for the ticket types.
-Ticket buyers will see the label in tooltips, instead of the technical ID:
+Ticket buyers will see the label in the popover, instead of the technical ID:

 Longer descriptions are possible as well: